 Mean of individual change from baseline + 15%

 False negative responses to the corticorelin test in Cushing's disease patients occur approximately 5 to 10% of the time, which may lead the clinician to an incorrect diagnosis of ectopic production of ACTH at that frequency.
-(See INDICATIONS AND USAGE, Differential Diagnosis)
+(See Differential Diagnosis above).

 DOSAGE AND ADMINISTRATION

-A single intravenous dose of ACTHREL® (corticorelin ovine triflutate for injection) at 1 mcg/kg is recommended for the testing of pituitary corticotrophin function.
+A single intravenous dose of ACTHREL® at 1 mcg/kg is recommended for the testing of pituitary corticotrophin function.
 A dose of 1 mcg/kg is the lowest dose that produces maximal cortisol responses and significant (though apparently sub-maximal) ACTH responses.
 Doses above 1 mcg/kg are not recommended.
-(See PRECAUTIONS and ADVERSE REACTIONS)
+(See PRECAUTIONS and ADVERSE REACTIONS).

-At a dose of 1 mcg/kg, the ACTH and cortisol responses to ACTHREL® (corticorelin ovine triflutate for injection) are prolonged and remain elevated for up to 2 hours.
-The maximum increment in plasma ACTH occurs between 15 and 60 minutes after ACTHREL® (corticorelin ovine triflutate for injection) administration, whereas the maximum increment in plasma cortisol occurs between 30 and 120 minutes.
-In a clinical study of 30 normal healthy men, the peak plasma ACTH and cortisol responses to ACTHREL® (corticorelin ovine triflutate for injection) administration in the early afternoon occurred at 42 ± 29 minutes and 65 ± 26 minutes (average ± SD), respectively.
-If a repeated evaluation using the corticorelin stimulation test with ACTHREL® (corticorelin ovine triflutate for injection) is needed, it is recommended that the repeat test be carried out at the same time of day as the original test because there are differences in basal levels and peak response levels following a.m. or p.m. administration to normal humans.
+At a dose of 1 mcg/kg, the ACTH and cortisol responses to ACTHREL® are prolonged and remain elevated for up to 2 hours.
+The maximum increment in plasma ACTH occurs between 15 and 60 minutes after ACTHREL® administration, whereas the maximum increment in plasma cortisol occurs between 30 and 120 minutes.
+In a clinical study of 30 normal healthy men, the peak plasma ACTH and cortisol responses to ACTHREL® administration in the early afternoon occurred at 42 ± 29 minutes and 65 ± 26 minutes (average ±SD), respectively.
+If a repeated evaluation using the corticorelin stimulation test with ACTHREL® is needed, it is recommended that the repeat test be carried out at the same time of day as the original test because there are differences in basal levels and peak response levels following a.m. or p.m. administration to normal humans.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-ACTHREL® (corticorelin ovine triflutate for injection) is supplied as a sterile, monpyrogenic, lyophilized, white cake containing 100 mcg corticorelin ovine (as the trifluoroacetate), 0.88 mg ascorbic acid, 10 mg lactose, and 26 mg cysteine hydrochloride monohydrate.
+ACTHREL® is supplied as a sterile, nonpyrogenic, lyophilized, white cake containing 100 mcg corticorelin ovine (as the trifluoroacetate), 0.88 mg ascorbic acid, 10 mg lactose, and 26 mg cysteine hydrochloride monohydrate.
 Trace amounts of chloride ion may be present from the manufacturing process.
 The package provides a single-dose, rubber-capped, 5 mL, brown-glass vial (NDC 55566-0302-1) containing 100 mcg corticorelin ovine (as the trifluoroacetate).
-ACTHREL® (corticorelin ovine triflutate for injection) is stable in the lyophilized form when stored refrigerated at 2°C to 8°C (36°F to 46°F) and protected from light.
+ACTHREL® is stable in the lyophilized form when stored refrigerated at 2°C to 8°C (36°F to 46°F) and protected from light.
 The reconstituted solution is stable up to 8 hours under refrigerated conditions.
 Discard unused reconstituted solution.

 Additional Acthrel Information